aazui/pykps/README.md

 created for the rhythm game osu!: https://osu.ppy.sh/home but could theoretically be used for other purposes.

+nearly identical in function to: https://github.com/yugecin/osukps but with cross platform (non-windows operating system) support in mind.

 intended use is to be added into a livestream overlay, so that viewers are able to see more detailed information on your ingame inputs.

 currently planned to be added